livingstonlarus/livingstonlarus.github.io/otobotto/paper/4-architecture-overview.md

 This vision-centric approach fundamentally transforms how AI generates code: rather than optimizing for isolated functionality, each agent understands how its contribution fits into the broader system and its purpose.
 This enables autonomous development that doesn't merely produce working code, but creates coherent systems aligned with business objectives.

+#### 4.1.1 Decentralized Swarm Coordination Protocol

 Supporting this vision-driven approach is the **Orchestration Layer**, which serves as the coordination hub for all agents.
 Importantly, this layer is *not* a single monolithic "manager" agent issuing commands in a strict top-down fashion.
 Instead, the orchestration layer implements a **decentralized protocol** that allows agents to communicate and synchronize while an orchestrator agent facilitates planning.
 The orchestrator agent can be thought of as a project lead that **plans tasks, delegates work, and merges results**, but the system is designed such that even if the orchestrator is working on one part of the plan, other agents can still collaborate among themselves (for instance, two developer agents might review each other's code while the orchestrator focuses on scheduling).

+The decentralized swarm coordination protocol works through several key mechanisms:

+1. **Event-Driven Communication**: Rather than direct agent-to-agent messages that can exponentially increase token consumption, agents publish and subscribe to events in a shared event stream.
+For example, when a developer agent completes code for a feature, it doesn't directly notify testing agents; instead, it publishes a `code.committed` event with metadata about the change.
+Testing agents subscribed to this event type then autonomously pick up the task.
+This event-driven architecture dramatically reduces coordination overhead compared to sequential handoff models like MetaGPT or centralized orchestration as in Runic.

+2. **Shared Contract Definitions**: Agents coordinate through formal interface contracts rather than ad-hoc communication.
+These contracts define API specifications, data schemas, and behavior expectations that agents must conform to.
+When building related components, agents independently implement their portions according to these contracts without requiring constant consultation.
+For example, a frontend agent and backend agent can simultaneously implement their respective sides of an API by following a preestablished contract.

+3. **Dynamic Role Assumption**: Unlike systems with static roles, Ōtobotto agents can dynamically assume different roles based on project needs.
+The protocol includes a role negotiation mechanism where agents can:
+   - Propose taking on specialized roles when they identify needs
+   - Request assistance from other agents with specific expertise
+   - Temporarily form "tiger teams" to solve complex problems
+   - Delegate subtasks to newly spawned specialist agents

+4. **Conflict Resolution Mechanisms**: When agents work in parallel, conflicts inevitably arise.
+The protocol includes sophisticated conflict resolution through:
+   - Automated merge conflict resolution for non-critical changes
+   - Consensus-building through multi-agent voting on alternative implementations
+   - Escalation paths to specialized arbiter agents for architectural disputes
+   - Metadata-driven priority rules to determine which changes take precedence

+5. **Coordination Synchronization Points**: While agents operate independently most of the time, the protocol defines specific synchronization points where alignment must occur:
+   - Milestone reviews where all agents reconcile their understanding of project state
+   - Schema evolution events that trigger coordinated updates across components
+   - Integration testing cycles that validate cross-component compatibility
+   - Architecture decision records that all agents must acknowledge before proceeding

+This coordination protocol enables true parallelism while maintaining coherence, representing a significant advancement over both centralized orchestration models (which create bottlenecks) and sequential role pipelines (which limit concurrency).
+By allowing agents to work autonomously yet remain aligned through lightweight coordination mechanisms, Ōtobotto can scale to dozens or even hundreds of agents working concurrently without exponential growth in coordination overhead.

 Concretely, the Orchestration Layer consists of: (a) an **Orchestrator Agent** (often a specialized LLM like an advanced planning model) that interprets project objectives and current status to create or adjust a project plan; (b) a set of coordination mechanisms like event queues, task boards, and messaging channels that agents use to signal completion of tasks or request input; and (c) a global "clock" or cycle system that synchronizes rounds of planning and integration (though agents operate asynchronously for the most part, periodic sync points ensure consistency, much like sprint boundaries in Agile).